Why Preventing Sanitary Clamp Galling Is Crucial to Product Purity

 The cleaning procedures used in pharmaceuticals plants can also play a role in clamp galling.
 Cleaning a clamp in a parts washer prior to installation can leave behind trace amounts of the sodium hydroxide used in clean-in-place (CIP) solutions.
 After the solution dries, it can build up in the grooves of threaded parts, contributing to galling by further binding the parts together.

 Recently, L.J.
-Star had an opportunity to engage with one of our major pharmaceutical manufacturing customers and Advanced Couplings Ltd., our clamp producer based in the United Kingdom, to explore new ways to prevent clamp galling.
+Star had an opportunity to engage with one of our major pharmaceutical manufacturing customers to explore new ways to prevent clamp galling.
 Back in 2014, our customer came to us with problems they had been experiencing with our SH Series clamps.
 Apparently, increasing numbers of galled clamps were requiring “extreme action” to separate components for maintenance.
 In some cases, galled clamps were forcing maintenance personnel to cut the clamps off their vessels and piping to remove them for servicing equipment.

 The standard SH Series clamp design.